-The Boy Scouts of America has released two new Cub Scout Preview Adventures.
+The Boy Scouts of America has released three new Cub Scout Preview Adventures.
 These elective adventures will count toward advancement.

 What are Cub Scout Preview Adventures?

 Having Preview Adventures is a new concept for the Cub Scouting program.
 They are a way for the BSA to test an adventure to see what works for our Cub Scouts before including it in the program.

 The Preview Adventures will be evaluated and possibly revised during the preview period.
 Depending on how much interest there is in the adventures, they may be included in the next edition of the Cub Scout handbooks.

 These adventures count toward advancement just like other elective adventures.

 Where Can I Find Out About the Cub Scout Preview Adventures?